sdat2/seager19/docs/index.rst

 CMIP6 seems to have a smaller bias (at least from the 51 ensemble member that I collected from Pangeo).
 However, it seems that this bias is not as small as our model would predict.
-The relative humidity and wind speed seems to have improved more between the two models than the trend in nino3.4.
+The mean relative humidity and wind speed fields seem to have improved more between the two models than the trend in nino3.4.

 .. figure:: images/mech_arrow_cmip6.png